feklee/san/README.md

 Self aware network structure.
 It understands its own topology.
 Get started by building the construction and running the software.

+To get started: Build nodes and edges, program the nodes, then fire up the web app.

 ![Construction](images/construction.jpg)

 ![Visualization](images/visualization.png)